 Of course, keep in mind the scale of your build.
 Is space no object?
 Then go with an ATX board.
 But if you're looking to create a mini PC, you'll need a good mini-ITX motherboard.
 Thankfully there are some great options, and not only at the high end.

 Here are some other options for the best gaming motherboards (opens in new tab) to check over.

 What is the best AMD motherboard chipset?

 The AMD X570 is the latest motherboard chipset for Ryzen 5000-series processors and has the most up-to-date features.
 It offers PCIe 4.0 support, dual-GPU configurations, and a wealth of tweaking and compatibility options.
 A newer version of this chipset is starting to appear, called the X570S, which removes the need for active fan cooling on the chipset itself, but is otherwise pretty much identical.

 Which socket is compatible with AMD Ryzen CPUs?

 There's a simple answer for this: AM4.
-One socket for every AMD Ryzen processor to date.
-That is due to change with the release of Zen 4, but we've still got a year before that's expected to drop.
-AMD has only guaranteed a continued use of that socket until 2020, which means we're in uncharted territory today.
+That's the same socket for every AMD Ryzen processor to date.
+That is due to change with the release of Zen 4, though, where AM5 will be introduced.
+However, that's not expected until later this year.

 AMD says it will only change the socket when such a change is required, at least.
 It says that's primarily tied to the schedule of industry I/O technologies, many of which will be out of AMD's hands directly.
 Whether it builds out a new pin configuration and socket will depend on the features available on said platform and chip, which is how it's supposed to work.

 A single socket does not necessarily mean broad compatibility backward and forwards between Ryzen CPU generations, though.
 That's down to the chipset.